ppfeister/sylva/.github/README.md

 `sylva search <query>` will search all available modules for the given query.

-`sylva spider <query>` will search all available modules for the given query, merge and deduplicate results, and resume searching with the newly found identities up to a certain depth.
-Some modules, particularly those with low API limits, may be spider disabled by default.
+`sylva branch <query>` will search all available modules for the given query, merge and deduplicate results, and resume searching with the newly found identities up to a certain depth.
+Some modules, particularly those with low API limits, may be branch disabled by default.

 `sylva config --edit` to edit the configuration file (including API keys).